trampgeek/moodle-qtype_coderunner/README.md

 then executed once for each test case to see if it generates the expected output for that test.

-As discussed below, this base set of question types can be customised in various ways.
+As discussed later, this base set of question types can be customised or extended in various ways.

 C++ isn't built in at present, as we don't teach it, but changing the sandboxes to support C++ is mainly just a matter of changing the